erimcg/Using-D3js/05_07_symbols.md

         .attr("d", customSqr)
         .attr("transform", "translate(50,50)");

-    //Custom Right Triangle, may not be accurately centered at the centroid var customShapeTri = {
+    //Custom Right Triangle, may not be accurately centered at the centroid of the triangle var customShapeTri = {
         draw: function(context, size) {
           let s = Math.sqrt(size/4);